Have you ever watched in awe as another business’ marketing campaign climbs to the top of the digital mountain?

 What is a marketing management process?The marketing management process is a series of strategic management actions undertaken by marketing leaders that inform their staff while optimizing a marketing campaign for efficiency.

 The marketing management process is not a one-and-done instruction manual that you create and then never touch again.
-It’s a living, breathing, evolving part of your marketing plan.
+It’s a living, long-term, and evolving part of your marketing plan.

 As such, it requires action, analysis, and adaptability.

 Some of the aims of a strategic marketing management process are:

 - Increasing team productivity

 - Encouraging productive collaboration

 - Documenting the strategy you’re taking, as well as its results

 - Creating measurable goals